Bachelor of Science in Software Engineering

 Few years after obtaining a B.Sc. degree in SWE, graduates are expected to attain the following program educational objectives (not necessarily all of them):

-- Engage and succeed in their professional careers through teamwork, ethical behavior, and effective communication.
+Engage and succeed in their professional careers through teamwork, ethical behavior, proactive involvement and effective communication.

-- Assume progressively leading and influential roles in their organizations and communities.
+Assume progressively managerial, leading and influential roles in their organizations and communities.

 In concordance with ABET requirements for SWE programs, graduates from the SWE B.Sc. program will possess by the time of graduation the following essential computing and engineering skills: